 Further work in information theory.
 Transmission of band-limited signals, stochastic processes, and group coding.
-Engineering Mechanics EM 200.
+EE 297.
+Research (1-3) Prerequisite: Consent of graduate adviser.
+Research in engineering.
+Maximum credit six units in course 297 applicable on a master's degree in engineering.
+GRADUATE COURSES IN ENGINEERING MECHANICS EM 200.
 Seminar (2 or 3) Advanced study of, or within, one phase of engineering mechanics, such as elasticity, plasticity, rheology, and micromeritics; buckling, vibration, and stability phenomena; hydrodynamics and magnetohydrodynamics; incompressible, compressible, and non-newtonian flow.
 May be repeated with new subject matter for additional credit.
 EM 201.
 Advanced Dynamics (3) Prerequisites: Engineering 102 or equivalent, and Mathematics 118A.
 Kinematics and kinetics of systems of particles and rigid bodies with special reference to engineering problems.
-Moving reference axes, generalized coordinates, LaGrangian equations, Hamilton's principle and variational methods.
+Moving reference axes, generalized coordinates, Lagrangian equations, Hamilton's principle and variational methods.
 EM 203.
-Theory of Vibrations (3) Prerequisites: Engineering Mechanics 201 and credit or concurrent registration in Mathematics 118B.

-Linear and non-linear periodic phenomena as applied to discrete systems and continuous media with application to physical problems.
+Theory of Vibrations (3) Prerequisites: Engineering Mechanics 201 and credit or concurrent registration Linear and non-linear periodic phenomena as applied to discrete systems and in Mathematics 118B. continuous media with application to physical problems.
 EM 221.
 Theory of Elasticity (3) Prerequisites: Engineering 116 and credit or concurrent registration in Mathematics 118B.
 Engineering 186 is recommended.

-Analysis of stress and strain.
-Stress-strain relations.
-The equations of elasticity.
-Uniqueness theorem.
-Compatibility conditions.
-Flexure and torsion.
+Analysis of stress and strain: Stress-strain relations; the equations of elasticity; uniqueness theorem; compatibility conditions; flexure and torsion.
 Vector and tensor notation will be used.
-(Formerly Engineering 223.)

 EM 225.
 Theory of Plates (3)

-Prerequisite: EM 221.

-Bending and buckling theory of plates; application of small deflection and large deflection theories to plates with various boundary conditions; use of approximate methods and exact methods in solution.
+Prerequisite: Engineering Mechanics 221.
+Prerequisite: Englished theory of plates; application of small deflection and large bending and bucking to plates with various boundary conditions; use of approximate methods and exact methods in solution.

 EM 226.
 Theory of Shells (3)

+Prerequisite: Engineering Mechanics 221.

-Membrane and bending theory of shells of revolution and shells of arbitrary Prerequisite: EM 221. shape; exact and approximate methods of solution of shells subjected to axisymmetric and arbitrary loads.
+Membrane and bending theory of shells of revolution and shells of arbitrary shape; exact and approximate methods of solution of shells subjected to axisymmetric and arbitrary loads.

 EM 233.
 Theory of Plasticity (3)

 Prerequisite: Engineering Mechanics 221.

 Inelastic stress-strain relations.
 Solutions to engineering problems with ideallyplastic, strain-hardening, and visco-elastic materials.
 EM 243.
-Advanced Fluid Mechanics I (3)

-Prerequisites: Engineering 115 and credit or registration in Mathematics 118B.
-Fluid kinematics and kinetics.
+Advanced Fluid Mechanics I (3) Prerequisites: Engineering 115 and credit or concurrent registration in Mathe- Fluid kinematics and kinetics.
 Conservation of mass, energy, and momentum, applied to Newtonian fluids.
-Navier-Stokes equations.
-Couette and Poiseuille flow.
-Potential flow.
+Navier-Stokes equations, Couette and Poiseuille flow Potential flow.
 Introduction to turbulence and boundary layer theory.
 Vector and tensor notation will be used.
 EM 244.
-Advanced Fluid Mechanics II (3)

-Prerequisite: Engineering Mechanics 243.
+Advanced Fluid Mechanics II (3) Prerequisite: Engineering Mechanics 243.